What is FIRST-Progesterone VGS 200?

-An overdose of progesterone vaginal is not expected to be dangerous.
+An overdose of FIRST-Progesterone VGS 200 is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using FIRST-Progesterone VGS 200 (progesterone vaginal)?
+What should I avoid while using FIRST-Progesterone VGS 200?

-Do not use another vaginal medicine within 6 hours before or after using progesterone vaginal gel.
+Do not use another vaginal medicine within 6 hours before or after using FIRST-Progesterone VGS 200 gel.
 Use only vaginal products that your doctor has recommended.

 Avoid using vaginal yeast treatments unless your doctor tells you to.

 This medicine may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.